cisene/cisene/README.md

 Some of the things I'm currently working on;

 * Restoration of [Daily Source Code Podcast](https://github.com/cisene/daily-source-code-podcast) RSS feed
+* [SE-POI](https://github.com/cisene/se-poi) Swedish POI, Points-of-Interest .. as to scratch an itch for another project.
 * [PodcastIndex.org](https://podcastindex.org/):
   * I run web spiders to discover new podcast feeds
   * I've added more than 3.5 Million feeds this far.